-1. The District buildings use limited points of entry.
+- 1. The District buildings use limited points of entry.
 All doors are locked.
 Signs are in place directing visitors to sign-in at the reception desk at each school.
-Main doors are controlled by remote "buzzer" entry during normal school hours.

-2. All schools have greeters or office staff members just inside the entrance to each school in the District.
+Main doors are controlled by remote "buzzer" entry during normal school hours. - All schools have greeters or office staff members just inside the entrance to each school in the District.
 These individuals ensure visitor sign-in procedures and help supervise building traffic flow.
-The building principals are responsible for supervision of the greeters and other staff.
+The building principals are responsible for supervision of the greeters and other staff. - 3.
+Staff members are required to wear visible identification badges. - 4.
+Visitors are required to sign in and wear visitor identification. - 5.
+Visitor access is limited to specific areas of the school building.